Look at the audit as a learning opportunity. It is not an inspection - it's a review of program Must Do's and

-- To maintain registration, VBP+ Registered beef cattle operations submit either a sample of records or a self-declaration checklist each year to the provincial coordinator.
-The VBP+ provincial coordinator will remind registered operations of their pending renewal and, once in hand, will review and provide confirmation whether program requirements have been met.
+- To maintain status, VBP+ certified beef cattle operations submit either a sample of records or a self-declaration checklist each year to the provincial coordinator.
+The VBP+ provincial coordinator will remind certified operations of their pending renewal and, once in hand, will review and provide confirmation whether program requirements have been met.
 The sequence occurs once annually and then in the ninth year, a full audit is required and the cycle continues.

 - VBP+ also does random on-farm audits at no cost to the beef cattle operation during any of the Self-Declaration years to assess program conformance.

-- To find information on VBP+ audit cost contact your VBP+ provincial coordinator as costs may vary by region and may be reduced if more than one audit is conducted locally.
+- To find information on a VBP+ audit cost contact your VBP+ provincial coordinator as costs may vary by region and may be reduced if more than one audit is conducted locally.